Macrometacorp/docs/docs/photoniq/prerendering/synthetic-interactions/index.md

 - **Scroll**: Some web content, particularly footers, might not load until the user scrolls down to it.
 Prerendering automatically scrolls to ensure all such content is rendered.
 - **Click**: Click events, such as tab switching, can be defined by the user to expose specific content to bots.
 - **Hover**: Especially useful for menu bars, hovering can reveal additional pages or content that the bot should find and index.

+You can create as many policies for each type of interaction as you need.

+## Global and Specific Policies

+Synthetic interactions can be _global_ or _specific_.

+- A _global_ policy applies to all sites in the origin.
+- A _specific_ policy applies only to selected URL paths.

 ## Customization